-- Some people have an impaired ability to absorb vitamin B12, which creates a condition called pernicious anemia that can cause personality changes, irritability, or depression.
+Some people have an impaired ability to absorb vitamin B12.
+This creates a condition called pernicious anemia that can cause personality changes, irritability, or depression.

-- Prescribed medications can sometimes lead to reactions or side effects that mimic dementia.
+Prescribed medications can sometimes lead to reactions or side effects called delirium that mimic dementia.
 These dementia-like effects can occur in reaction to just one drug or they can result from drug interactions.
 They may have a rapid onset or they may develop slowly over time.

-- Illicit drugs can also lead to dementia.
+Illicit drugs can also lead to delirium, which can appear similar to dementia.

 Heart and Lung Problems

 The brain requires a high level of oxygen in order to carry out its normal functions.
-Problems such as chronic lung disease or heart problems that prevent the brain from receiving adequate oxygen can starve brain cells and lead to the symptoms of dementia.
+Conditions such as chronic lung disease or heart problems that prevent the brain from receiving adequate oxygen can starve brain cells and lead to the symptoms of delirium that mimic dementia.

-- Meningitis and encephalitis, which are infections of the brain or the membrane that covers it, can cause confusion, sudden severe dementia, impaired judgment, or memory loss.
+Meningitis and encephalitis, which are infections of the brain or the membrane that covers it, can cause confusion, impaired judgment, or memory loss.

 Anoxia occurs when the brain is starved of oxygen.
-Anoxia may be caused by many different problems, including heart attack, heart surgery, severe asthma, smoke or carbon monoxide inhalation, high-altitude exposure, strangulation, or an overdose of anesthesia.
-Recovery depends upon the severity of the oxygen deprivation.
+Anoxia may be caused by many different problems.
+These include heart attack, heart surgery, severe asthma, smoke or carbon monoxide inhalation, strangulation, or an overdose of anesthesia.
+Recovery depends upon the duration of the oxygen deprivation.